BLU-UI/Data-Analysis---Social-Impact-and-NGO/README.md

 A complexity analysis based on evaluating a non profit company to hybrid model transition using SVD (singular value decompistion)

 # Uncertainty Anlysis
-An Uncertainty Anlysis using Cost & Time input data point for project evaluation by using triangle distribution & normal distribution applied.  to existing decisions.
-Next step, we did Monte Carlos method , run it 1000 times by sampling random variables each time.
+This Uncertainty Anlysis method takes project Cost & Time as input data point.
+First it applies triangle distribution & normal distribution to existing 10 data points.
+Next step, it uses Monte Carlos method, running 1000 times by sampling random variables each time.
 From this way, we can see how uncertainty impact existing data using a form of topograph.